Replacement at Sex and the City – The Wrong Samantha

 But there is nothing more to be shaken about now.
 Nicole Ari Parker is now an integral part of the series.
 Not as a Samantha double, but as an independent character.
 According to Daily Mail the 50-year-old will play a documentary filmmaker and mother of three children.
 It is not known whether she will be as sex-loving as Samantha.

 Since then, Nicole Ari Parker has appeared mostly in American television films and series.
-But now she is ready for the large international series audience.
-For fans who think that without Kim Cattrall the series would only be city and no longer sex, it should not have an easy status.
+But now it is ready for the large international series audience.
+With fans who think that without Kim Cattrall the series would only be city and no longer sex, it should not have an easy status.

 However, she does not lack the necessary self-confidence to follow in Samantha’s footsteps: “I don’t believe in insecurities.
 You are a waste of time. ” She once got it from a guy get to hear, she sounds like she is one step ahead of herself.
 “I can’t wait to thank him at the Oscars.”
 That sounds like Samantha Jones.